pepkit/peppy/doc/source/advanced.rst

 Connecting to multiple pipelines
 ****************************************

 If you have a project that contains samples of different types, then you may need to specify multiple pipeline repositories to your project.
-Starting in version 0.5, looper can handle a priority list of pipeline directories in the metadata.pipeline_interfaces. attribute.
+Starting in version 0.5, looper can handle a priority list of pipelines.
+Starting with version 0.6, these pointers should point directly at a pipeline interface files (instead of at directories as previously). in the metadata.pipeline_interfaces attribute.

 For example: